phun-ky/phun-ky.github.io/src/assets/posts/2010-03-29-attending-goopen-2010.md

 ---
 layout: post
-description: 'It has been two years <a class="ph" target="_blank" rel="noopener noreferrer" href="http://phun-ky.net/2008/03/attending-goopen-2008">since last time</a>, but at last, this year I am attending <a class="ph" target="_blank" rel="noopener noreferrer" href="http://www.goopen.no">GoOpen</a> 2010!'
+description: 'It has been two years [since last time](http://phun-ky.net/2008/03/attending-goopen-2008), but at last, this year I am attending [GoOpen](http://www.goopen.no) 2010!'
 route: /2010/03/29/attending-goopen-2010
 title: 'Attending GoOpen 2010!'
 category: 'Archive'